Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Introduction

 \subsection{Our Results}

-In this work, we resolve the open problem of constructing fully collusion-resistant copy-protection schemes by constructing such schemes for public-key encryption and public-key functional encryption.
-As a corollary, we also automatically obtain collusion-resistant unclonable constructions for primitives such as identity-based encryption, identity cards (\cite{Aar09}) and attribute-based encryption.
+In this work, we resolve the long-standing open problem of constructing fully collusion-resistant copy-protection schemes by constructing such schemes for public-key encryption, public-key functional encryption, signatures and pseudorandom functions, all in the plain model.